Mushroom-Daemon/doks/content/writing/short_swipes/section_headlines.md

   canonical: "" # custom canonical URL (optional)
   robots: "" # custom robot tags (optional)
 ---
+The best thing to do is keep  a swipe of headlines YOU like...
+It's your party, afterall.
+Find what works for you!

 COMPANY LOGO HEADLINES
 * Companies [BENEFIT] with [PRODUCT/SERVICE]

+HERE'S YOUR MARKETING DEGREE IN 11 SECONDS